 Why This Matters

-As the US economy faces rising unemployment, young adults are disproportionately affected, with many struggling to find entry-level jobs.
+As the US economy faces rising unemployment rates, young adults are disproportionately affected, with many struggling to find entry-level jobs.
 This trend has significant implications for the country's future workforce and economic growth.
-We want to hear from you about your experiences navigating the start of your career.
+We want to hear from you about your experiences.

 Coverage Snapshot